rpkak/wsgi-tools/docs/docs/error.md

 - {py:meth}`wsgi_tools.error.HTMLErrorHandler`:

-  The handle method returns a html-string, which is human readable in the browser.
+  The handle method returns an html-string, which is human readable in the browser.

   The internal server error thrown by the handler, will be: